Contents

-These adjective suffixes worksheets are designed to help learners identify common suffixes, understand their meanings, and practice turning base words into descriptive adjectives.
-With a mix of matching, fill-in-the-blank, and sentence exercises, students will gain confidence in using adjectives accurately and creatively.
+These adjective suffixes worksheets are designed to help learners identify common adjective suffixes, understand their meanings, and practice turning base words into descriptive adjectives.
+Through a variety of matching activities, sentence-based exercises, and word formation tasks, learners can improve both vocabulary knowledge and spelling accuracy while using adjectives naturally in context.

-Learning how to form adjectives using suffixes is a great way to expand vocabulary and improve sentence writing.
-Adjective suffixes like -ful, -less, -ous, -able, -y, -ic, -ive, and others help describe nouns more clearly and add detail to writing.
+Learning how to form adjectives using suffixes is an effective way to expand vocabulary and improve sentence writing.
+Common adjective suffixes such as -ful, -less, -ous, -able, -y, -ic, -ive, and -al help describe nouns more clearly and add detail to written and spoken English.

 Adjective Suffixes Exercises